-You must learn how to disseminate, filter and organize digital information according to their relevance.
+You must learn how to disseminate, filter, and organize digital information according to its relevance.

 Also, with copyright laws now stretching to digital works, you must give credits to whom credit is due.
 In a situation where you are working in a library inside a university, this skill is very important.

-This is also essential if you are not willing to pay for contents that come from the internet.
+This is also essential if you are not willing to pay for content that comes from the internet.
 This skill will help you identify contents you must pay for and contents that are not copyrighted.

 Librarians need to be able to manage digital resources, such as digital copies of journals, ebooks, and audiobooks.
 This can often mean managing a system that allows the borrowing or access to digital resources by library patrons.

 To stay relevant as a librarian, you must also learn how to use social media to communicate and collaborate.
 You could use stay in touch with your professional colleagues outside or inside the country.